Skip to Content

 • Want to build your credit by diversifying

 Of course, it is also worth noting when it's NOT a good idea to take a debt consolidation loan.
 If you are currently in major credit card debt due to irresponsible spending and you don't intend to change these habits, walk away.
 While a debt consolidation loan can help alleviate your debt, it will only work if you have every intention of taking a more responsible course of action in the future.
-Clearing your debt quickly leaves a tempting void on your credit line, freeing up that line to more spending.
+Clearing your debt quickly leaves a tempting gap in your credit line, freeing it up for more spending.
 If you aren't careful, you could easily find yourself in even greater credit card debt than before you started.

 Disclaimers